About this day

 Reworking tragedy: old forms for new contexts Simon Avery, University of Westminster

 Concepts of tragedy have been continually reworked across the centuries in order to deal with new pressing issues and concerns.
-Drawing on set texts, this session will explore the ways in which the novelists Thomas Hardy and F.Scott Fitzgerald reworked inherited conventions of tragedy.
+Drawing on set texts, this session will explore inherited conventions of tragedy in the novels of Thomas Hardy and F.Scott Fitzgerald.

 About Simon Avery

-Dr Simon Avery is Reader in Modern Literature and Culture at the University of Westminster, where he teaches courses on fiction and poetry from the nineteenth and twentieth centuries.
+Dr Simon Avery is Reader in nineteenth-century literature and culture at the University of Westminster, where he teaches courses on fiction and poetry from the nineteenth and twentieth centuries.